Gichure/ampersand-project/README.md

 # Ampersand Software Engineer Project

 A system to track the assets in motion, battery swap and telematics onboard.
+This is a RESTful services based project.

 ## Setup
 1. Ensure you have MySQL 5.7+ installed.